Clarinet Concerto (Copland): Style and structure

-Recently, performances of the restored original version have been given by Charles Neidich and Andrew Simon, amongst others.
+Recently, performances of the restored original version have been given by Martin Fröst, Charles Neidich and Andrew Simon, amongst others.
 In the liner notes of the Chandos CD Composers in New York, Charles Neidich writes:

 "...of that [1948] coda, complete with a tremendously brilliant clarinet part: cascading arpeggios which [Copland] decided were too difficult for the clarinet and which in the revised version he gave to the piano."

 Only a few recordings of this version have been made (see the discography section below).

 The concerto contains other notable references such as material from “The Cummington Story”, an "Office of War Information Documentary" (written in 1945) which sets the stage for the film's church-centered small town.
 It is the refugees’ theme from the unpublished film score that is used in the concerto.